eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/verifiable.presentation.protocol.md

 - `@context`: REQUIRED.
 Specifies a valid Json-Ld context ([[json-ld11]], sect.
 3.1).
 - `@type`: REQUIRED.
 A string specifying the `CredentialMessage` type.
+- `requestId`: REQUIRED.
+A string corresponding to the request id.
 - `credentials`: REQUIRED.
 An array of `CredentialContainer` Json objects corresponding to the schema specified in section [[[#the-credentialcontainer-object]]].